Mornings with Ryan and Beth

 Beth is Kinship Radio’s Program Director and on-air host.
 She was born in northwestern Wisconsin and grew up in the Twin Cities area, calling both places home.
 Beth began performing at an early age and was active in community theatre, band and choir for much of her childhood.
 She attended Minnesota State University in Mankato where she earned her bachelor’s degree in music.

 Beth has been active as a vocalist, worship leader, speaker, and journalist at a community newspaper.
-In her spare time, Beth enjoys crafts, snuggling with her dog, Zoey, and being an aunt to her three nieces.
+In her spare time, Beth enjoys crafts, snuggling with her dog, Abbie, and being an aunt to her three nieces.